 9. THE GRIFFON

-THE GRIFFON is a local favorite based in Shibuya, extremely popular among the Japanese Tokyoites.
-There are awesome selections on tap, always stocking more than 20 craft beers from local and international breweries.
-Considering the quality of the brews, the relatively expensive price is actually reasonable, while you can always save more by heading there during happy hours.
-Don’t worry about the fact that the bar staff barely speak English, the beer will speak for itself.
-During sports season, there will be live sports games showing on screen.
+THE GRIFFON is a craft beer bar in Shibuya that's extremely popular among Japanese Tokyoites.
+There are awesome selections on tap, always stocking more than twenty craft beers from local and international breweries.
+Considering the quality of the brews, the price is actually reasonable, however, you can always save more by heading there during happy hours.
+Come and catch live sports games showing onscreen!

-Ushitora is consisted of two sister bars just situated across the street from one another.
-You can choose according to your preference: Ushitora One offers counter and table seating and Western food; Ushitora Two is a more casual standing bar that serves Japanese food like kushiage and oden.
-There are more than 35 taps of craft beer with a focus on Japanese brewers, while 10 of them are sourced from Ushitora’s own craft beer brewery in Tochigi.
+Ushitora has two sister bars situated across the street from one another.
+You can choose according to your preference: Ushitora One offers counter and table seating and Western food, while Ushitora Two is a more casual standing bar that serves Japanese food like kushiage and oden.
+There are more than thirty-five taps of craft beer with a focus on Japanese brewers, while ten of them are sourced from Ushitora’s own craft beer brewery in Tochigi.

-Nowadays, Japanese craft beers can be easily found across Japan, while the high quality bars listed above are scattered in every corner of Japan's capital city.
-Hope this guide on craft beer bars in Tokyo could help you to find your first stop to discover the beauty of Japanese beers, and maybe one of the bars will become your favorite drinking spot!
+Hopefully, this guide on craft beer bars in Tokyo can help you to find your first stop to discover the beauty of Japanese beers.
+Maybe one of the bars will even become your new favorite hangout spot.
+Happy drinking!